Lolzen/io-packages/README.md

 - WLAN through NetworkManager
 - Suspend and resume, including wake via the power button
 - Fan control through Valve's daemon (idles at 1500 rpm, ramps above 55 °C)
+- Gyro works — `hid-steam` exposes it as `Steam Deck Motion Sensors` and Steam reads it directly.
+It is *not* an IIO device, which is why tools looking under `/sys/bus/iio/` find nothing

 **Game mode**

 - Cold boot lands directly in Steam, no login prompt
 - Steam runs with `-steamdeck -steamos3`, which enables the SteamOS system menu
-- Controller works fully: sticks, trackpads, Steam button, overlay
+- Controller works fully: sticks, trackpads, back buttons, Steam button, overlay
 - Volume keys change the volume and the OSD follows
 - Brightness slider works (through `steamos-priv-write`)
+- Timezone can be set from the client (through Io's `timedatectl` replacement)
 - Power off from the Steam menu works
 - Power button suspends and wakes the device
 - Proton runs — tested with Magic: The Gathering Arena, including sound